 A formal performance evaluation of the Board, its Committees and individual Directors is undertaken on an annual basis and the process is initiated by the Nomination and Corporate Governance Committee.
 The aim of this work is to assess the effectiveness of the Board and its Committees in terms of performance and risk oversight, strategic development, composition, supporting processes and management of the Group.
 The evaluation is forward-looking in terms of identifying the strategic priorities as well as considering performance, training and development needs for the Directors within the context of the work of each Committee and that of the Board.
-At least every third year the performance evaluation of the Board is externally facilitated by a firm with no other connection to the Group.
-The last such evaluation was performed in 2016.
-The 2017 performance evaluation was conducted internally and was discussed by the Board.
+The 2017 evaluation was conducted internally and facilitated by the Company Secretary and the Chairman and the 2018 performance evaluation process was facilitated by Lintstock Limited, a London-based corporate advisory firm with no other connection to the Group.
 The report's conclusion was that the Board and each of its Committees are considered to have a balance of skills and perspectives that serve the Group effectively and enable them to meet the challenges of the business.